Brett Gardiner: Trial

 Hicks used his lengthy search for the "pickle tree" alleged to be growing on Kellestine's farm as evidence that his client had a very low IQ and was easily manipulated by those around him as his main defense argument.
 Gardiner was embarrassed by the "pickle tree" story recounted by Hicks, but recovered his composure as Hicks went over to the table to talk to his client.
 Gardiner seemed to have understood that Hicks was using the "stupidity defense" as his main argument as he contended that his client was not intelligent enough to be held responsible for his actions.
-Edwards wrote the lawyer for each men competed to "...prove their clients were dumber, weaker and crazier than their old Bandidos brothers".
+Edwards wrote that the lawyers for each of the defendants competed to "...prove their clients were dumber, weaker and crazier than their old Bandidos brothers".
 When Sandham testified at the trial starting on 9 September 2009 and cast himself as the victim, portraying all of the others as bloodthirsty psychopaths with himself as an alleged heroic "undercover" policeman out to stop the Bandidos, Gardiner seemed extremely depressed.
 Gardiner had been loyal to Sandham and seemed very upset to learn that Sandham was not loyal to him in turn.

 At one point, Hicks claimed his client was not even a member of the Bandidos, which led the Crown to introduce as evidence the poem Gardiner had written for his girlfriend at the time, Love Not Lost, that was signed in his handwriting "Prospect Bandido Bull Manitoba".
 Hicks claimed the poem was forged by persons unknown, but the Crown Attorney, Kevin Gowdey, noted it seemed unlikely that anyone would want to break into Kellestine's farmhouse just to plant a poem to frame Gardiner.
 Like the rest of the accused, Gardiner expressed much anger that he was charged with murder.
 He used the trial to make sexual advances at the courtroom sketch artist Karlene Ryan (cameras are not allowed in Canadian courtrooms).
-When Stephanie Salerno testified about her late husband, Francesco "Frank the Bammer" Salerno: "He became a much better man towards the end.
-He was a wonderful man...He was a terrific father", which caused Ryan to break down in tears.
+When Stephanie Salerno testified about her late husband, Francesco "Frank the Bammer" Salerno, "He became a much better man towards the end.
+He was a wonderful man...He was a terrific father", her words caused Ryan to break down in tears.
 Gardiner's "callous" response to Salerno's testimony was to pass a note to Ryan reading "Why aren't you smiling?", going on to suggest that they should be dating.
 Edwards, who covered the trial, described Gardiner as an immature man who seemed not to understand the "gravity" of the situation he was in.
-During the trial, Gardiner appeared very close to Mushey who was the prisoner he talked to the most.
+During the trial, Gardiner appeared very close to Mushey, who was the prisoner he talked to the most.
 Mushey delighted in humiliating Kellestine during the trial.
 Gardiner often joined with Mushey in laughter as Kellestine raged at Mushey for making him appear as a fool in the courtroom.